o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 |Tag              | A string that allows filtering entities and named poses

-The implementation will be split into three (or more system components):
+The implementation will be split into three (or more) system components:
 - ROS 2 Entities manager \
  It will be responsible for the lifetime of spawned objects, it will cache initial positions.
 - ROS 2 Named poses manager \